 This special collection consists of field photographs from the McMurdo Dry Valleys region of Antarctica.

 While the valleys themselves are notably ice-free, a number of glaciers terminate in the valleys, some acting as outlets to the East Antarctic Ice Sheet.
 Studies show that the majority of the glaciers in this area are receding.
 Glaciers were photographed in the course of geologic studies and help document the conditions of the glaciers and how they may have changed.
-These photos are held by the Data Conservancy at Johns Hopkins University (JHU).
-If you have any questions, please contact Keith Kaneda of JHU.
+These photos are held by the Data Conservancy at Johns Hopkins University (JHU) under the direction of Keith Kaneda.
 To see the photos, go to the Search & Order Interface.